 Internships can be part time or full time and are available throughout the year.
 The summer is the most popular season for obtaining them.
 Depending on your major, you could receive academic credit for an internship.
 Completing an internship is mandatory in some degree programs.

 We work with hundreds of employers in the Dallas-Fort Worth area and the nation, such as Fidelity, Toyota, Amazon, Ericsson, McKesson, Southwest Airlines and Texas Instruments, among others.

 Job openings are advertised on the Eagle Network, which is available to all students.

 If you decide to work on campus, we recommend scheduling classes so you have three to four hours available during the day.
 This allows you to work 15 to 20 hours per week.

 Work-study jobs are partially funded by the state or federal government and awarded based on financial need.
-To qualify for these positions, complete a Free Application for Federal Student Aid (FAFSA) and meet the requirements.
+To qualify for these positions, complete the Free Application for Federal Student Aid (FAFSA) and meet the requirements.